ebs-integrator/localize-with-spreadsheet-gradle/README.md

 ## Applying the plugin

 > The below steps must be applied to the top-level build.gradle file.
+>
+> Node.js must me installed to use this script

 1. Add local repository of Maven and plugin's dependency: